Azhng/cs241e-note/Lecture 10(static link and nested procedure).md

 - static link

 ## At closure creation, compute static link just like in a normal call
-## At closure call, passenvironment from closure as the static link
+## At closure call, pass the environment from closure as the static link

 ## Question: What is the _Extend_ of `a` and `b` ?